-Since the mesuro ban, however, no conventional bird repellents have been available in Germany.
-Efforts are therefore being made to address the problem through fungicides and their side effects, such as the active ingredient Ziram.
-On 03.03.2020, the magazine “Schweizer Bauer” writes: “Various companies such as KWS Suisse offer corn seed dressed with Korit as an alternative.
+Since the ban on mesurol, however, no conventional bird-repellent active ingredients have been available in Germany.
+Therefore, attempts are being made to approach the problem via fungicidal active ingredients and their side effects, such as the active ingredient Ziram.
+On 03.03.2020, the magazine “Schweizer Bauer” writes: “Various companies, such as KWS Suisse, offer corn seed treated with Korit as an alternative.
 “Korit is only an alternative if the infestation with crows is low,” emphasizes Jürg Jost from UFA-Samen.
 He also refers to the safety data sheet.
 According to it, caution is advised when using Korit.”
 The active ingredient Ziram (contained in Korit/Duvit) is also already under fire and is only approved in other EU countries.
-However, through the Seed Marketing Act, the treated seed can still reach Germany.
-The added value of the seed processors is thus lost.
-An emergency approval for Germany was issued at the end of 2019, but not withdrawn.
-Presumably due to the following measure for labeling on seed packets: “Do not apply treated seed in winds exceeding 5 m/s.”
-To avoid unacceptable effects on non-target organisms, ensure that there is no dust already in the seed packets and that additional abrasion of the dressing is minimized when the seed is mechanically stressed.
+Treated seed can nevertheless enter Germany via the Seed Marketing Act.
+The value added by the seed treatment companies is thus lost.
+An emergency authorization for Germany was issued at the end of 2019, but not drawn.
+Presumably due to the following measure for labeling on seed packages: “No spreading of treated seed in winds with speeds above 5 m/s.”
+To avoid unacceptable effects on non-target organisms, ensure that dust is already absent from seed packets and that additional abrasion of the dressing is minimized when the seed is mechanically stressed.

-But first of all it is important to distinguish between feeding patterns.
+First of all, however, it is important to distinguish feeding patterns.
 Our culprits the pheasant, the crow and the frit fly have their individual feeding behavior.
-The pheasant chops rows of young plants out of the ground from the emergence to the 4-leaf stage.
+The pheasant pecks rows of young plants out of the ground from the emergence to the 4-leaf stage.
 It prefers to eat the exposed grain.
-The pheasant can usually be recognised by hacking holes in the ground, in which remains of the young plants can still be found.
-Damage is mainly caused by poor run-up conditions and delayed juvenile development.
-In contrast to the pheasant, the crows tear at the seedlings to get to the grain.
-Torn plants often lie around.
+The pheasant can usually be recognized by pecking holes in the soil, in which remains of the young plants can still be found.
+Damage occurs mainly when emergence conditions are poor and juvenile development is delayed.
+Crows, unlike pheasants, tear at seedlings to get at the grain.
+Torn plants are often lying around.
 Deep holes in the ground are less common here.
-In combination with a lot of organic mass and increased insect occurrence, plants are sometimes pulled out to reach these.
-In some cases the consumption of whole plants up to the 4-leaf stage has been reported – here the thesis of the water requirements of the crows in the area is put forward.
+In conjunction with plenty of organic matter and increased insect abundance, plants are sometimes pulled out to reach them.
+Consumption of whole plants up to the 4-leaf stage has been reported in some cases – the thesis of the crows’ need for water is at issue here.
 The secondary damage of the frit fly is more clearly distinguishable and is only visible from the 3-leaf stage.
-The infestation shows itself in the form of small holes in the leaves and yellow-white feeding channels.
-Figure: crow feeding in corn
+The infestation shows itself in the form of small holes in the leaf and yellow-white feeding grooves.

-Current pickling equipment does not reach a mesurol level The two close-up photos show the typical craters that are created when birds pull out entire plants, including the roots.
+Current seed treatment equipment does not reach a mesurol level.
+The two close-ups show the typical craters that are created when birds pull out entire plants, including the roots.
 The reasons for this are manifold and have not yet been researched in detail.
-Repellent stains are primarily intended to protect the ungerminated grain in the soil.
-Bird feeding occurrences up to the two-leaf stage of the plant can be partially suppressed, but cannot be excluded.
-Mesurol had a lasting effect in practice due to the “secondary repellent effect”, i.e. the intolerance for different animals, and had a systemic effect down to the seedling.
-Currently available staining equipment can reduce – but not eliminate – cases of severe feeding damage by crows.
-Frequently, feeding damage occurs when one population is in a state preferred by the birds, unlike neighbouring populations.
-Corn that has not yet broken through is, just like corn in the three-leaf stage or larger, not as readily eaten as corn in the one and two leaf stage.
-Moreover, areas infested by worms are more likely to be eaten than those without protein.
-Areas close to sleeping trees are preferred to open spaces.
-Protecting the maize plant beyond the two leaf stage cannot create a stain.
-With 0.003 ml mordant per grain.
-One drop of water has 0.05 millilitres, which is 10 times the amount.
+Repellent seed treatments are primarily intended to protect the ungerminated grain in the soil.
+Bird feeding incidents up to the two-leaf stage of the plant can be partly suppressed, but not excluded.
+Mesurol had a lasting effect in practice due to the “secondary repellent effect”, namely the intolerance for various animals and had a systemic effect up to the seedling.
+Currently available seed treatments can reduce – but not eliminate – cases of severe feeding damage by crows.
+Feeding damage often occurs when a stand is in a bird-preferred condition, as opposed to neighboring stands.
+Corn that has not yet broken through is not eaten as readily as corn in the three-leaf stage or larger, as is corn in the one- and two-leaf stages.
+In addition, areas with worm infestation are eaten more readily than those without protein.
+Areas near roost trees prefer to be eaten than exposed areas.
+No seed treatment can provide protection for the corn plant beyond the two-leaf stage.
+At 0.003 ml of seed treatment per seed.
+A drop of water has 0.05 milliliters, 10 times the amount.

 If, nevertheless, a plant with a substance so repulsive to crows were brought to the field that it would no longer be touched, the farmer must ask himself whether he still wants to eat or feed this plant and whether he wants such substances on the field.
-The chambers in both Hanover and NRW confirm a conspicuously high pressure of damage from crows for this year.
+The chambers in both Hanover and NRW confirm a conspicuously high damage pressure from crows for this year.
 This is explained by the high populations of the animals as well as by the dispersed sowing.
-There were always individual fields in the preferred growth area, which were then considerably damaged.
-In other years, sowing takes place in a much smaller window and at the same time the stocks are in a vulnerable state.
-Therefore, the pressure on the individual surfaces is not so great and is less noticeable.
+Thus, there were always individual fields in the preferred growth area, which were then significantly damaged.
+In other years, seeding occurs in a much smaller window and at the same time the stands are in an endangered state.
+Therefore, the pressure on individual plots is not as great and is less noticeable.

-SeedForward has the specially developed bio-based seed treatment applied by the Julius–Kühn Institute, Federal Research Institute for crop plants (JKI), with studies on the repellent effect.
-The JKI, the only German institute carrying out studies on bird feeding in agriculture, has tested the product with pheasants.
-The results clearly show that the product frightens off birds.
-Our biobased seed treatment MAISGUARD has has established a loyal and satisfied customer base in Germany and throughout the EU.
+SEEDFORWARD has its own developed bio-based seed treatment tested through the Julius–Kühn Institute, Federal Research Institute for Cultivated Plants (JKI), with studies on repellenten activity.
+The JKI, the only German institute that conducts studies on bird predation in agriculture, has tested the product with pheasants.
+Results clearly show: the agent deters the birds.
+Our bio-based seed treatment MAISGUARD® has built up a loyal and satisfied customer base in Germany and throughout the EU.
 “Our corn has developed well.
-Our neighbours, who used MAISGUARD, had no problems with birds,” says Hans Grötzinger from Bavaria.
-This can be explained not only by good professional arable farming but also by improved juvenile development, i.e. the so-called disease escape effects.
-The JKI research results in cooperation with SeedForward can be found here.
+Our neighbors who used MAISGUARD® had no problems with bird predation” says Hans Grötzinger from Bavaria.
+This can be explained not only by good professional tillage but also by improved juvenile development, i.e. the so-called disease escape effects.
+The JKI research results in cooperation with SEEDFORWARD can be found here.

 Ra/WR ZM 8-2020